 If you want to swap out one of the activities listed in my Yosemite 2-day trip plan or find yourself with a little extra time, here are a few suggestions for other things to do:

-- Pay a visit to the Majestic Yosemite Hotel aka the Ahwanee.
+- Pay a visit to the Ahwanee hotel.
 It’s way out of my price point, but we enjoyed visiting the lobby and peeking into the dining room.
 The lunch menu is pricey, but not outrageous, but we didn’t even have anything in our suitcases that fit the dress code.
 If you’d like to dine there, I’d recommend making reservations and checking out the requirements first.

 - During the spring and summer, there are shows at the village theater most nights.
 We saw a show featuring John Muir telling stories of his adventures that was quite enjoyable for $10/person.
-I didn’t even realize until partway through the show that the actor portraying Muir was also the author of a book I was reading about him.
+I didn’t even realize until partway through the show that the actor portraying Muir was also the author of a book I was in the middle of reading about him.

 - In spring, if you’re lucky enough to be there during a full moon, you can walk to Lower Yosemite Falls during the evening to try to spot a moonbow – a rainbow from the light of the moon.
 We had the timing right, but both nights we were there were rainy so there was no moon, sadly.